2016-2017

 44”Dx128”Wx118”H

-Spirit Cloud is a meditation on impermanence, myth, and transformation.
+Spirit Cloud began as a meditation on memory and migration, but it is also a quiet statement on our changing climate.
 Composed of over 33,000 freshwater pearls suspended by thousands of transparent filaments, the work floats in space like a luminous breath, capturing a fleeting moment as though pressing pause on a dissolving sky.
-I see it as both a sculpture and a spatial poem—an atmosphere rather than an object.